Optimized variance estimation under interference and complex experimental designs: The Variance and Variance Bounds

 Each unit $i \in \Sample$ has an associated \emph{potential outcome} function $\ysym_i : \setb{0, 1}^n \rightarrow \Reals$ that specifies the response of unit $i$ under all possible treatment assignments.
-Because the function $\ysym_i$ depends on the full assignment vector, the response of unit $i$ is allowed to depend not only on its own treatment assignment, but potentially also on the treatments assigned to other units.
-This is commonly referred to as \emph{interference}.
+Because the function $\ysym_i$ depends on the full assignment vector, the response of unit $i$ is allowed to depend not only on its own treatment, but potentially also on the treatments assigned to other units.
+This is commonly referred to as interference.
 The observed outcome of unit $i$ is $\Yi = \yi{\Zv}$, and the vector of all observed outcomes is denoted $\Yv = \paren{\Y{1}, \dotsc, \Y{n}}$.
-The potential outcomes themselves are deterministic and the randomness in the observed outcomes arises from the fact that treatment is randomly assigned.
+The potential outcome functions themselves are deterministic and the randomness in the observed outcomes arises from the fact that treatment is randomly assigned.

-To model interference in the potential outcomes framework, we will use exposure mappings as described by \citet{Aronow2017Estimating}.
-Each unit $i \in \Sample$ has an \emph{exposure mapping} $\exmsym_i: \setb{0,1}^n \rightarrow \allexposures$ that maps the treatment assignment to a set of exposures $\allexposures$.
+We will use the framework described by \citet{Aronow2017Estimating} to model interference.
+A related framework is described by \citet{Manski2013Identification}.
+Each unit $i \in \Sample$ has an \emph{exposure mapping} $\exmsym_i: \setb{0,1}^n \rightarrow \allexposures$ that maps each assignment vector to a set of exposures $\allexposures$.
 When two or more assignment vectors map to the same exposure for some unit, those assignments are considered causally equivalent with respect to that unit.
-The number of exposures, $\abs{\allexposures}$, is typically small compared to the number of units.
+The number of exposures $\abs{\allexposures}$ is typically small compared to the number of units.

-Researchers using exposure mappings to model interference often assume the mappings are correctly specified, and we will do the same in this paper.
-The assumption states that a unit's outcome is completely determined by its exposure, so that
+Experimenters using exposure mappings often assume that the mappings are correctly specified, and we will do the same in this paper.
+The assumption states that a unit's outcome is completely determined by its exposure, in the sense that $\exmi{\zv} = \exmi{\zv'}$ implies $\yi{\zv} = \yi{\zv'}$ for all $\zv, \zv' \in \setb{0,1}^n$.
+For each unit $i \in \Sample$, we define $\Exmi = \exmi{\Zv}$ to be the exposure produced by the realized treatment assignment.

-In other words, if two assignment vectors produce the same exposure for unit $i$, then the potential outcomes of unit $i$ will be the same for those two assignment vectors.
-This means that the dimensionality reduction from $2^n$ to $\abs{\allexposures}$ granted by the by exposures is without loss of information.
-For each unit $i \in \Sample$, we define $\Exmi = \exmi{\Zv}$ to be the exposure it is assigned.

-The causal quantity of interest when using exposure mappings is generally the average contrast between two exposures.
-Given two exposures $\exa, \exb \in \allexposures$, we consider the estimand
+The causal quantity of interest $\ate$ in this context is typically an average contrast between outcomes for two exposures.
+That is, given two exposures $\exa, \exb \in \allexposures$, experimenters aim to estimate